Penylove/weathergo/README.md

 ### Team Members

-* Gertrude Gamado
+* Gertrude Kugblenu
 * Innocent Kwasitse
 * John Bledua
 * Prince Nyamadi

 ### Project Description
 Weather Go is a web-based flask app.
 Used to get the weather condition in